SSWConsulting/SSW.Rules.Content/rules/use-bit-numeric-data-type-correctly/rule.md

 ---
-seoDescription: "Schema optimization tip: Use bit/numeric data types correctly by choosing between tinyint, smallint, int, and bigint based on your specific requirements."
+seoDescription: Schema optimization tip: Use bit/numeric data types correctly by choosing between tinyint, smallint, int, and bigint based on your specific requirements.
 type: rule
 archivedreason:
 title: Schema - Do you use Bit/Numeric data type correctly?